From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Related work

 \paragraph{\textbf{Scoring rules}} The literature on scoring rules is quite large; we recommend \cite{gr07} for a thorough but technical overview, or \cite{car16} for a less technical overview that focuses more on applications (while still introducing the basic theory).
 Seminal work on the theory behind scoring rules includes Brier's paper introducing the quadratic rule \cite{brier50}, Good's paper introducing the logarithmic rule \cite{good52}, and Savage's work on the general theory of proper scoring rules \cite{sav71}.
 Additionally, see \cite{dm14} for an overview of various families of proper scoring rules.

+\paragraph{\textbf{Max-min optimality}} Gr\"{u}nwald and Dawid establish a connection between minimizing worst-case expected loss and maximizing a generalized notion of entropy \cite{gd04}.
+The application of their quite general work to the domain of proper scoring rules states that a forecaster who seeks to maximize their worst-case score (over outcomes) ought to report the minimizer of the expected reward function of the scoring rule.
+Although they do not discuss opinion pooling, their work is closely related to our Theorem~\ref{thm:max_min}; we discuss the connection in more detail in Section~\ref{sec:max_min}.

+\paragraph{\textbf{Dual averaging}} One perspective on QA pooling is that, instead of directly averaging experts' forecasts, QA pooling prescribes considering forecasts as elements in the dual space of gradients (of the function $G$) and taking the average in this space before converting the result back to the primal space of probabilities.
+Gradient methods in online machine learning often take the \emph{sum} of gradients of losses.
+Taking the average is of gradients is a less ubiquitous technique known as \emph{dual averaging}, which was introduced by Nesterov \cite{nesterov09} and generalized further by Xiao \cite{xiao10}.
+The contexts or QA pooling and dual averaging are quite different, and interpretations of QA pooling in the context of dual averaging appear to be fairly unnatural.

 \paragraph{\textbf{Aggregation via prediction markets}} One common way to aggregate probabilistic forecasts is through prediction markets, some of which are based on scoring rules. \cite{hanson03} introduced \emph{market scoring rules} (MSRs), in which experts are sequentially presented with an opportunity to update an aggregate forecast and are rewarded (or penalized) by the amount that their update changed the aggregate prediction's eventual score. \cite{cp07} introduced \emph{cost-function markets}, in which a market maker sells $n$ types of shares --- one for each outcome --- where the price of a share depends on the number of shares sold thus far according to some cost function.
-They established a connection between cost-function markets and MSRs, where a market with a given cost function will behave the same way as a certain MSR (under certain conditions later formalized in \cite{acv13}).
+They established a connection between cost-function markets and MSRs, where a market with a given cost function will behave the same way as a certain MSR.
+In particular, the cost function $C$ of a cost function market is the convex dual of the expected reward function $G$ of the proper scoring rule associated with the corresponding MSR \cite[\S8.3]{acv13}.

 Subsequent work explored this area further, tying cost-function market making to online learning of probability distributions \cite{cv10} \cite{acv13}.
 This work differs from ours in that the goal of their online learning problem is to learn a \emph{probability distribution over outcomes}, whereas our goal in Section~\ref{sec:convex_losses} is to learn \emph{expert weights}.